lamhq/tech-notes/frontend/reactjs/1-code-design-process.md

 - The **filtered list of products** isn’t state because it can be computed by taking the original list of products and filtering it according to the search text and value of the checkbox.

-## Step 4: Identify where your state should live
+## 4: Identify where your state should live

 After identifying your app’s minimal state data, you need to identify which component is responsible for changing this state, or owns the state.